 This page exists to showcase the types of work I enjoy doing: successes I have had in personal and professional projects, lessons learned through hands-on exploration, and current work that has at least one iteration out in the world.
 Though I’m trained as a software engineer, not all of the projects listed here are software-related – I thoroughly enjoy developing ideas of all types, and appreciate the challenges and education involved in exploring new media and building new skills.
 Projects are listed in chronological order, with the most recent projects detailed first.

-My main project at PrecisionHawk is the development of the DataMapper InFlight application.
-This application controls commercially available quadcopters to autonomously collect images over a target area.
-After these images are collected, they can be easily uploaded to our processing platform, DataMapper, and stitched together into a high-resolution map.
-Farmers and others who manage land can then run algorithms on this data to inform critical business decisions.
-More information is available on the InFlight product page, and the app can be downloaded from Google Play or from the App Store.
+My main project at PrecisionHawk is the development of the PrecisionFlight application.
+This application controls commercially available DJI quadcopters to autonomously collect images over a target area, or around a target of interest.
+After these images are collected, they can be easily uploaded to our processing platform, PrecisionMapper, and stitched together into a high-resolution map or 3D model.
+These outputs can be analyzed to unlock massive business potential, and we work with companies to build solutions on top of these capabilities that fit their needs..
+More information is available on the PrecisionFlight product page, and the app can be downloaded from Google Play or from the App Store.

-I serve as the technical lead of this application, and the lead developer of the Android version.
+I serve as the technical lead of this application, which involves setting technical direction, contributing code, managing stakeholder requests, providing creative direction to designers, and owning the product vision for our team.
 Through the release process, I have worked with a team of great mobile developers, designers, and product managers that have enabled the release of an iOS version of the application and continued to add new features to both versions of the app.
-I also have the opportunity to participate in the design process for the app, giving feedback on prototypes and rapidly implementing changes based on customer needs.

-For more about the design of DataMapper InFlight, check out this Medium post that details a moment of inspiration for the experience created by the application.
+For more about the design of PrecisionFlight, check out this Medium post that details a moment of inspiration for the experience created by the application.

 Project Aperture [User Study]